SUMMARY

 ANALYSIS

-After the death of Stephen, many of the Greek-speaking believers in Jerusalem flee to other Mediterranean cities.
-Those who go to Antioch, called by one ancient writer the “third among the cities of the Roman world,” have God-given success in drawing many people to belief in Jesus.
+After the death of StephenThe first Christian martyr.
+More, many Greek-speaking believers in Jerusalem flee to other Mediterranean cities.
+Those who go to Antioch in Syria, called by one ancient writer the “third among the cities of the Roman world,” have God-given success in drawing many people to belief in JesusJesus is the Messiah whose life, death, and resurrection are God's saving act for humanity.
+More.
 Antioch had a large and well-established Jewish population as well as a predominantly Gentile population.
-Outside of Jerusalem, in this great and diverse cosmopolitan city, believers are first identified as Christians.
+Beyond Jerusalem, in this great and diverse cosmopolitan city, believers are first identified as “Christians” or “Christ-ones” by those outside the Christ community.
+In Acts, the most common self-designation for the Christ-believing fellowship is “the Way” (9:2; 18:25‒26; 19:9, 23; 22:4; 24:14, 22).